The Process of Project Management

 Cost is the budget approved for the project including all necessary expenses needed to deliver the project.
 Within organizations, project managers have to balance between not running out of money and not underspending because many projects receive funds or grants that have contract clauses with a “use it or lose it” approach to project funds.
 Poorly executed budget plans can result in a last-minute rush to spend the allocated funds.
 For virtually all projects, the cost is ultimately a limiting constraint; few projects can go over budget without eventually requiring corrective action.

-Scope is what the project is trying to achieve.
+The scope is what the project is trying to achieve.
 It entails all the work involved in delivering the project outcomes and the processes used to produce them.
 It is the reason and the purpose of the project.

 Quality is a combination of the standards and criteria to which the project’s products must be delivered for them to perform effectively.
 The product must perform to provide the functionality expected, solve the identified problem, and deliver the benefit and value expected.
 It must also meet other performance requirements, or service levels, such as availability, reliability, and maintainability, and have acceptable finish and polish.
 Quality on a project is controlled through quality assurance (QA), which is the process of evaluating overall project performance on a regular basis to provide confidence that the project will satisfy the relevant quality standards.